 Corporate Compliance

+No matter what industry your business is in, corporate compliance affects your business regularly.
+From filing required reports with governmental agencies to conducting annual meetings of the shareholders of a corporation or the members of a limited liability company, corporate compliance is an essential part of your business.
+Corporate compliance is a name we give the process of making sure your company’s management and employees follow the laws, regulations, standards, and ethical practices that apply to your business.
 Effective corporate compliance will cover both internal policies and rules and federal and state laws.
 Enforcing compliance in corporate policy will help your company prevent and detect violations of rules and laws.
 This can save your business from fines and lawsuits and protect the owners and operators from personal liability.
 Corporate compliance also lays out expectations for company management and employee behavior, helps your staff stay focused on your company’s broader goals, and helps operations run smoothly.
 Ask us how we can assist your business with its corporate compliance obligations.

 Franchises

 If you are an existing franchisor or franchisee, or are considering becoming one of them, we can help.
-Unlike many law firms, we take a balanced approach by representing both franchisees and franchisors (not of the same system of course).
+Unlike many law firms, we take a balanced approach by representing both franchisees and franchisors (not in the same system of course).
 By knowing both sides, we are better able to help our clients navigate difficult issues.
 We have a deep understanding of the relationship dynamics that underpin all franchise systems.
 Even the best franchises have disputes and issues with their franchisor.
 We know franchising and we can help.

 Registered Agents